What advantages do heat pumps offer compared to other heating systems? – Image: Costazzurra|Shutterstock.com

 4. Future security and independence from fossil fuels

-5. Low maintenance and durability
+5. Low maintenance and longevity

-6. Space saving installation
+6. Space-saving installation

-7. Versatile uses
+7. Versatile applications

-8. Government funding
+8. Government subsidies

 The advantages clearly outweigh the disadvantages